 Schenectady is a larger medium-sized city located in the state of New York.
 With a population of 65,273 people and 43 constituent neighborhoods, Schenectady is the 13th largest community in New York.
-Much of the housing stock in Schenectady was built prior to World War II, making it one of the older and more historic cities in the country.
+Schenectady has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Schenectady is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Schenectady is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Schenectady is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Schenectady who work in office and administrative support (14.70%), sales jobs (8.61%), and food service (6.93%).

 Also of interest is that Schenectady has more people living here who work in computers and math than 95% of the places in the US.

 Schenectady has a lot of people who ride the bus to and from work.
 In fact, for its size, Schenectady has quite a high level of public transit users.
 Schenectady’s need for inexpensive transportation options for its citizens is quite high.

 The education level of Schenectady citizens is a little higher than the average for US cities and towns: 21.82% of adults in Schenectady have at least a bachelor's degree.

 The per capita income in Schenectady in 2018 was $24,459, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $97,836 for a family of four.
 However, Schenectady contains both very wealthy and poor people as well.